JayFlax/flask-recipe-test/README.md

 # flask-recipe-test
-Testing out deploying  new flask recipe saver app
+Testing out deploying new flask recipe saver app that uses python and firebase/firestore